vytautasmatukynas/Order-Management-API-Java-Spring/README.md

 This is `Java` `Spring Boot` backend API for `Order Managment Application`.

+`Order Managment Application` is designed to streamline and manage the process of handling orders.
+It provides features for creating, updating, and tracking orders for efficient order fulfillment.

 <br>

 API uses `MySQL` database and has 3 tables - `orders` `order_items` `users`.